 - Lupus anticoagulant reflexive testing

-Observed patterns in the initial test results determine additional or reflexive testing, which may include coagulation factor assays, Bethesda assays, and/or von Willebrand factor testing.
+Observed patterns in the initial test results determine which additional or reflexive testing should be performed; these tests may include coagulation factor assays, Bethesda assays, and/or von Willebrand factor testing.

-Condition-specific testing is preferred in cases of a known coagulation disorder or a strong suspicion of a particular disorder.
+Condition-specific testing is preferred in cases of a known coagulation disorder or strong clinical suspicion for a particular disorder.
 In patients with a bleeding presentation, consider testing for factor deficiencies, such as hemophilia A or B or rare factor deficiencies.
 The patterns of the PT and aPTT results should guide test selection.
-As shown in the table below, normal PT and aPTT results are seen with some bleeding disorders.
+As shown in the table below, normal PT and aPTT results are seen in some bleeding disorders.

 In patients with a thrombotic presentation, consider lupus anticoagulant testing.

-In patients with an asymptomatic presentation, consider lupus anticoagulant testing, testing for factor deficiencies not associated with a bleeding presentation (eg, factor XII, prekallikrein, and high-molecular-weight kininogen [HMWK]), and testing for mild factor deficiencies.
+In patients with an asymptomatic presentation, consider lupus anticoagulant testing, testing for factor deficiencies not associated with a bleeding presentation (eg, factor XII, prekallikrein, and high-molecular-weight kininogen [HMWK] deficiencies), and testing for mild factor deficiencies.